Los Cabos Airport Maps

 Los Cabos Airport Map – Terminal 1 Map (Domestic / Mexican Flights)

-Los Cabos International Airport terminal 1 is located at the beginning of the airport.
+Los Cabos International Airport Terminal 1 is located at the beginning of the airport.
 It was the original airport before expansion and until recently handled all arrivals and departures.
 It now primarily handles the departures and arrivals of all national flights from mainland Mexico, Latin America, and South America.
-Most San Jose airport arrivals from international flights from the USA and Canada will be in Terminal 2.
+Most San Jose del Cabo airport arrivals from international flights from the USA and Canada will be in Terminal 2.

 IATA Code | Airline Name